revbayes/revbayes.github.io/tutorials/brownian/index.md

 -   Run the analysis.

--   Using ‘Tracer‘, visualize the posterior distribution on the rate parameter ‘sigma‘ and the four ‘rootlogmass‘ values.
+-   Using `Tracer`, visualize the posterior distribution on the rate parameter `sigma` and the four `rootlogmass` values.

 -   Compare the results to the previous single trait analyses?